Devashish2910/javascript-datastructures-algorithms/README.md

 ### <a name="stacks"></a>[1.
 Stackes][1]
 1. stack.html
-2. stack.js - implementation of stack by using ES6 class and the methods like Push, Pop, Size, Peek, isEmpty, clear
+2. stack.js - Implementation of stack by using ES6 class and the methods like Push, Pop, Size, Peek, isEmpty, clear
+3. minStack.js - Implementation of MinStack that has a min method which will return the minimum value in the stack in constant time.
-3. Application
+4. Application
 - Decimal To Binary Convertor
 - Balanced Parenthesis Problem